San Antonio, Texas

 Topic: The Opposition of Family (Mk 3:20-21, 31-35)

 Oftentimes family can and does come between a Christian and God.
 There are many misguided Christians who even believe that attentiveness to the family is the highest form of godliness.
 The Lord Himself demonstrates in this passage that family can—even with the best of intentions—hinder one’s service to God; in this case, Jesus’ own family is ignorantly working to hinder His messianic ministry!
-He clearly repudiates their efforts and instead identifies those men and women who are following Him as disciples as His family.
+He clearly repudiates their efforts and instead identifies as His family those men and women who are following Him as disciples.

 Topic: The Working of Faith and the Obstruction of Crowds (Mark 2:4-5)